Te Pae Maharahara (Garden of Remembrance)

 Works

-By diverting the overflows of two rainwater tanks into the gully we could return much needed water into the system.
-Summer months are high wind and evaporation.
+By diverting overflows from two rainwater tanks into the gully we are returning much needed water to the system.
+Summer months bring high temperatures, winds and therefore evaporation.

-Pūanga and the Matariki constellation rise at dawn in mid winter (late June) to mark the Māori New Year.
-This is a time to remember loved ones who have passed in the previous year.
-This is also the best time to plant trees.
+Matariki (locally Pūanga) constellations rise in mid winter-late Juned marking the Māori New Year, as days now grow longer.
+Pūanga is a time to remember loved ones who have passed in the previous year and the time to plant trees..

-Into the second summer the māra is now creating it’s own microclimate with birdlife and first fruits arriving.
-The outdoor learning/seating area was constructed with students from donated trees.
+By the second summer the māra creaties it’s own microclimate with birdlife and first fruits arriving.
+The outdoor learning/seating area was constructed with students from donated tree trunks.

 Next